AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 Developing and maintaining these deployment pipelines is time-consuming.
 If there are multiple projects - each requiring re-training and re-deployment - then the management of these pipelines will quickly become a large burden.

-This is where Bodywork steps-in - It will deliver your project's Python modules directly from your Git repository into Docker containers and manage their deployment to a Kubernetes cluster.
+This is where Bodywork steps-in - it will deliver your project's Python modules directly from your Git repository into Docker containers and manage their deployment to a Kubernetes cluster.
 In other words, Bodywork automates the repetitive tasks that most machine learning engineers think of as [DevOps](https://en.wikipedia.org/wiki/DevOps), allowing them to focus their time on what they do best - machine learning.

 This post serves as a short tutorial on how to use Bodywork to productionise a common ML pipeline - train-and-deploy.
 This tutorial refers to files within a Bodywork project hosted on GitHub - see [bodywork-ml-pipeline-project](https://github.com/bodywork-ml/bodywork-ml-pipeline-project).